parttimenerd/local-android-ai/README.md

 ## License

-This project is licensed under the Apache 2.0 License.
+This project is licensed under the Apache 2.0 License and has no relationship to the k3s project, other than using it.

 ### Third-Party Licenses